-- Fixed or partially customizable UI design.
+- A fixed or partially customizable UI design.

 - A shared server.

-- Usually available over subscription.
+- That it is usually available over subscription.

-P. S. If you are working as a private accountant or you’re a really small company, we suggest that you take a look at ready-to-use solutions like Quickbooks or Sage.
+P. S. If you are working as a private accountant or you’re a really small company, we suggest that you take a look at ready-to-use solutions like Quickbooks and Sage.
 Surely, each use case is highly individual and every company can benefit from custom accounting software.
 If you’d like to know our opinion on your specific use case, feel free to reach out — we’d be happy to help!

 Case # 1: Functionality 🔧